digi-ron/AU-Falcon-SPUD-Project/Electrical/Relays/Relays.md

 These relays represent the simplest form of automotive relay.
 Put simply, when a 12v signal is provided from pin 86 to 85, then the 12V constant power from pin 30 will be connected to pin 87 with any 12V power present.

-### Example - Simple Auxillary device
+### Example - Simple Auxiliary device
 - Connect low amperage power to pin 86
 - Connect high amperage power to pin 30
 - Connect a switch from pins 85 and 86
-- Connect positive wire from auxillary device (e.g. light) to pin 87
+- Connect positive wire from auxiliary device (e.g. light) to pin 87
-- Connect ground to auxillary device
+- Connect ground to auxiliary device
 - Done

 ## 5-Way Mini-ISO Relay